 Making the choice to continue to love, trust, and respect others when they have not given that to me in return has been the hardest thing I have ever had to do.
 But at the end of the day, I know that I need to do that for myself and more importantly my boys, to show them what it means to take the high road and to have good character.
 “Forgiveness doesn’t excuse the behavior.
 Forgiveness prevents their behavior from destroying your heart.”
 I refuse to let the actions of others destroy my heart.

-The dust is starting to settle a bit, and I’m now adjusting to my new “normal.”
+The dust is starting to settle a bit, and I’m now trying to adjust to my new “normal.”
 My family and friends have been EVERYTHING to me during this time.
 I am seriously blown away by the support and love we have received.
-Luckily, Kevin has always been an amazing father and that has not changed.
+Luckily, Kevin has always been a good father and that has not changed.
 He is still very much around and a part of their lives, and I am thankful for that.
-I never expected this for our family and for our boys and while it breaks my heart, I’m glad that we can at least co-parent together for them.
+I never expected this for our family and for our boys and while it breaks my heart, I’m glad that we can at least try to co-parent together for them.

 Now that spring has begun and the world is coming to life again, I feel like I am starting to as well.
 Things at home are still very hard as I learn how to navigate as a single parent, but I’m taking it day by day.
 In “real life” I’ve been slowly telling people what is going on, usually in person, because it’s a lot to explain and the questions that I’m asked about it all are emotionally exhausting.
 I plan to spend the next year of separation before we are able to file for divorce focusing on myself, but most importantly my sweet boys.